-The Goal Shift Chart at Choosing Goals is a simple way to identify top priority goals.
+My current favorite is the Goal Shift Chart at Choosing Goals, which is a simple way to identify top priority goals.

 The Goal Chart at Goal Worksheet includes actions and targets.